MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ---
-title: Use PowerShell Core and the AZ module to manage Azure Active Directory Users and Groups (on linux)
+title: Use PowerShell Core and the AZ module to manage Azure Active Directory Users and Groups
 author: Matthew Davis
 date: 2019-08-06
 toc: false
 classes: wide
 excerpt: Going over the basics of using the AZ PowerShell module to manage users and groups in Azure Active Directory.
-This post was done on Ubuntu 18.04
+This post was crafted on Ubuntu 18.04
 categories:
     - powershell
 tags: